LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Abstract

 \section{Abstract}

-Convolutional neural networks (CNNs) have proven to be highly successful at a range of image-to-image tasks.
-CNNs can be prohibitively computationally expensive for real time use, which can limit their applicability in practice.
-Model pruning can improve computational efficiency by sparsifying trained networks.
-Common methods for pruning CNNs determine what convolutional filters to remove by ranking filters on an individual basis.
-However, filters are not independent, as CNNs consist of chains of convolutions, which can result in sub-optimal filter selection.

-We propose a novel pruning method, \textbf{LongEst-chAiN} (LEAN) pruning, which takes the interdependency between the convolution operations into account.
-We propose to prune CNNs by using graph-based algorithms to select relevant chains of convolutions.
+Neural network pruning techniques can substantially reduce the computational cost of applying convolutional neural networks (CNNs).
+Common pruning methods determine which convolutional filters to remove by ranking the filters individually, i.e., without taking into account their interdependence.
+In this paper, we advocate the viewpoint that pruning should consider the interdependence between series of consecutive operators.
+We propose the \emph{LongEst-chAiN} (LEAN) method that prunes CNNs by using graph-based algorithms to select relevant chains of convolutions.
 A CNN is interpreted as a graph, with the operator norm of each operator as distance metric for the edges.
 LEAN pruning iteratively extracts the highest value path from the graph to keep.
-In our experiments, we test LEAN pruning for several image-to-image tasks, including the well-known CamVid dataset, and a real-world dynamic X-ray CT dataset.
-When pruning CNNs with LEAN, we achieve a higher accuracy than pruning filters individually, and different pruned substructures emerge.
+In our experiments, we test LEAN pruning on several image-to-image tasks, including the well-known CamVid dataset, and a real-world X-ray CT dataset.
+Results indicate that LEAN pruning can result in networks with similar accuracy, while using 1.7--12x fewer convolutional filters than existing approaches.